Metropolis: The Ending is a Real Downer

 |The trippy DVD cover really captures the spirit of "Metropolis."|

-Stanley Kubrick, for instance, asked Tezuka to help with the artwork on 2001: A Space Odyssey, though he ultimately declined.
-He was too busy leading the prestigious "Mushi Productions" animation studio which was a leader in bringing animation to television (some of its hits were "Frosty the Snowman," "Astro Boy," and "Kimba the White Lion" - which many see as the inspiration for "The Lion King").
+Stanley Kubrick, for instance, asked Tezuka to help with the artwork in 2001: A Space Odyssey, though he ultimately declined.
+Tezuka, however, was too busy leading the prestigious "Mushi Productions" animation studio which was a leader in bringing animation to television (some of its hits were "Frosty the Snowman," "Astro Boy," and "Kimba the White Lion" - which many see as the inspiration for "The Lion King").

-|Tima revealed for what she is|
+|Tima revealed for what she is.|

-|Tima with a dove|
+|Tima with a dove.|

-|The visuals really hearken back to the 1927 original|
+|The visuals really hearken back to the original film.|

 |What a motley crew!|

-|Vibrant, dark, edgy colors|
+|Vibrant, dark, edgy colors.|

-|Looks a bit like NYC already does, actually|
+|It looks a bit like NYC already does, actually.|